Snell has 12 strikeouts in 6 innings, Rays beat Rangers 6-2

 Rangers: AL ERA leader Mike Minor (8-4, 2.40) will face Los Angeles Angels LHP Jose Suarez (2-1) Monday night.
 Minor has gone eight-or-more innings, including a complete game Wednesday at Detroit, while allowing one run in two straight starts.

-Rays: Opener Ryne Stanek (0-1) will start Monday night’s game against Orioles RHP Dylan Bundy (3-10), who looks to stop a four-game skid in which he has allowed 15 runs over 20 1/3 innings.
+Rays: Opener Ryne Stanek (0-1) will start Monday night’s game against Baltimore, which hasn’t announced a starter.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports